nbernardo/dlt-client/README.md

 <br>
 <br>

-If auth0 is active and anonymousLogin is set to false, user can login using social login options (Google, Outlook, Facebook, etc.) as we can see in the bellow picture:
+If auth0 is active and anonymousLogin is set to false, user can login using social login options (Google, Github, Facebook, etc.) as we can see in the bellow picture:

 <img src="assets/auth0-login.png" style="width:580px;">